alex-w/HYG-Database/athyg/details_v1.md

 These discrepancies could largely be traced to various errors in the cross-reference IDs, primarily in the Tycho->HD cross-references, but also a few in the original HYG database and in HIP->HD cross-references.

 The errors I found are detailed in the file details_v1_errata.md.
-Fixing these errors reduced the number of duplicated or missing HYG entries from approximately 75 entries in the first pass to zero erroneous stars with a known HIP ID and 21 stars with a known HD ID failing to be updated with HYG data (all of which are members of multiple star systems with at least 1 other component in AT-HYG that _was_ correctly updated with HYG data).
+Fixing these errors reduced the number of duplicated or missing HYG entries in AT-HYG from approximately 75 entries in the final merges of alpha versions v0.2 or v0.3 to zero erroneous stars with a known HIP ID and 20 stars with a known HD ID failing to be updated with HYG data (all of which are members of multiple star systems with at least 1 other component in AT-HYG that _was_ correctly updated with HYG data).

 #### Tycho-2 magnitudes